 The Needlecraft Stitch Directory is published by Jacqui Small.
 RRP £20.
-It's available from Amazon UK.
+It's available from Amazon UK, The Book Depository and many other bookshops.
 (An American edition of this book is also available from Amazon USA under the title The Needlecraft Style Directory)

 [Disclaimer: Jacqui Small sent me a free review copy of this book, and the

 Amazon & Book Depository links in this post are affiliate links]